-Volunteers at Doctors Medical Center of Modesto provide thousands of hours of compassionate service every year to help enrich the experience of patients, their families and our hospital staff.
-And there’s always room for more dedicated volunteers with the Service
+Volunteers at Doctors Medical Center provide thousands of hours of compassionate service every year to help enrich the experience of patients, their families and hospital staff.
+There’s always room for more dedicated volunteers with the Service

 You can volunteer at our hospital in some of these ways:

-Escort – Greet and help newly admitted patients to their rooms, as well as assist discharged patients, by wheelchair, to the outside pickup area.
+- Escort – Greet and help newly admitted patients to their rooms, as well as assist discharged patients, by wheelchair, to the outside pickup area.

 Become a Hospital Volunteer